 St. Eithne’s G.N.S. was established in 1968 under the patronage of the Catholic Archbishop of Dublin, and from then until September 2000 the Principal was a member of the order of the Poor Servants of the Mother of God.
 The year 2000 saw the appointment of St. Eithne’s first lay Principal.
 The school caters for girls from 2nd – 6th.
-Our main feeder is St. Monica’s Infant School which is on the same campus.
+We also established an Early Intervention class and an ASD Primary Girls’ class in August 2020.
+Our main feeder is St. Monica’s Infants’ School which is on the same campus.

 A Catholic ethos prevails throughout the school.
 The pupils are prepared for the sacraments of Reconciliation, Eucharist and Confirmation.

 While acknowledging the Catholic ethos of the school, every effort is made to accommodate children of other faiths and beliefs.
 Sound basic moral values acceptable to all creeds are cherished and promoted.
 Diversity of cultures is respected by Management, Staff and Parent Body.